gabrielwright1/gabrielwright1/README.md

 - I'm a front-end web developer with +5 years of engineering experience in process improvement and user experience design.

 ## My tech stack:
-- In the past, I built web applications in a legacy environment using InfoPath, Nintex, SharePoint, and VBA/Excel.
+- Past: I built web applications in a legacy environment using InfoPath, Nintex, SharePoint, and VBA/Excel.
-- Currently, I'm building web apps using HTML5, CSS3, SASS, JavaScript, jQuery, React, and Firebase.
+- Present: I'm building web apps using HTML5, CSS3, SASS, JavaScript, jQuery, React, and Firebase.
-- In the future, I'll be using MongoDB, Express, React, Node with Redux (state management) and Mocha/Chai/Cypress (testing).
+- Future: I'll be using MongoDB, Express, React, Node with Redux (state management) and Mocha/Chai/Cypress (testing).

 ## Socials
 - https://linkedin.com/in/GabeTheDev/